jasebell/strata-london-2018/README.md

 ## General order of build

+Before you start please change the username/password values to a user on your MySQL database.

 1. Create a directory to store persisted events.
 2. Create a directory to save training data.
 3. Create a directory for the generated models.